Halo-independent bounds on Inelastic Dark Matter: Experimental sensitivity to the IDM kinematics

 The discussion of Section~\ref{sec:idm_scattering} singles out specific kinematic conditions in order for the DD process and/or for capture in the Sun measured by NT's to take place.
 Namely, we summarize them here for convenience:

-where $v_{T*}^2$, $u^{\rm DD-min}$ and $u^{\rm C-max}$ are given in Eqs.~(\ref{eq:vstar}, \ref{eq:uth}, \ref{eq:E_max_min_condition}).
+where $v_{T*}^2$ and $u^{\rm DD-min}$ are given in Eqs.~(\ref{eq:vstar}, \ref{eq:uth}), while $u^{\rm C-max}$ is obtained from Eq.~(\ref{eq:E_max_min_condition}).
 For a given choice of the WIMP mass $m_\chi$ and $\delta$ such conditions determine the range of the WIMP incoming velocity $u$ to which DD and NT are sensitive.
 In particular~(\ref{eq:kin1}) is the condition for the inelastic scattering process to be kinematically possible, (\ref{eq:kin2}) for the recoil energy deposited in the scattering process to be above the DD experimental threshold and (\ref{eq:kin3}) for the outgoing speed of the WIMP to be below the escape velocity within the Sun in capture.
 Conditions~(\ref{eq:kin2}) and (\ref{eq:kin3}) are valid in specific intervals of $u$.
-In particular, at low--enough values of the WIMP mass $m_\chi$ the condition~(\ref{eq:kin3}) for capture can encompass the full range of $u$, $0\le u\le u_{\rm max}$, allowing for a halo--independent bound from capture in the Sun alone, while at higher WIMP masses the two conditions~(\ref{eq:kin2}) and (\ref{eq:kin3}) must be verified at the same time, i.e. condition~(\ref{eq:kin4}) must hold.
+In particular, at low--enough values of the WIMP mass $m_\chi$ the condition~(\ref{eq:kin3}) for capture can encompass the full range of $u$, $0\le u\le u_{\rm max}$, allowing to obtain a halo--independent bound from capture in the Sun alone, while at higher WIMP masses the two conditions~(\ref{eq:kin2}) and (\ref{eq:kin3}) must be verified at the same time, i.e. condition~(\ref{eq:kin4}) must hold.

-For a given value of $m_\chi$ conditions (\ref{eq:kin1}--\ref{eq:kin4}) single out two regions in the $u$--$\delta$ plane, one for DD and the other for NT, the {\it union} of the two regions providing the overall experimental sensitivity to $u$.
+For a given value of $m_\chi$ the conditions (\ref{eq:kin1}--\ref{eq:kin4}) single out two regions in the $u$ -- $\delta$ plane, one for DD and the other for NT, the {\it union} of the two regions providing the overall experimental sensitivity to $u$.
 Such regions are provided in Figs.~\ref{fig:delta_u_mchi_20_GeV} and \ref{fig:delta_u_mchi_2_TeV} for $m_\chi$ = 20 GeV and 2 TeV, respectively.
-In particular, for the experimental setups considered in Section~\ref{sec:analysis}, in the case of a SI interaction the boundaries are determined by T=$Xe$ for DD and T=$Fe$ for NT, while for a SD interaction they are driven by T=$Xe$ or T=$I$ for DD and T=$Al$ for NT.
+For the experimental setups considered in Section~\ref{sec:analysis}, in the case of a SI interaction the boundaries are determined by $T=Xe$ for DD and $T=Fe$ for NT, while for a SD interaction they are driven by $T=Xe$ or $T=I$ for DD and $T=Al$ for NT.